Plausible reasoning

 Plausible reasoning is a method of deriving new conclusions from given known premises, a method different from the classical syllogistic argumentation methods of Aristotelian two-valued logic.
 The syllogistic style of argumentation is illustrated by the oft-quoted argument "All men are mortal, Socrates is a man, and therefore, Socrates is mortal."
 In contrast, consider the statement "if it is raining then it is cloudy."
 The only logical inference that one can draw from this is that "if it is not cloudy then it is not raining."
 But ordinary people in their everyday lives would conclude that "if it is not raining then being cloudy is less plausible," or "if it is cloudy then rain is more plausible."
 The unstated and unconsciously applied reasoning, arguably incorrect, that made people come to their conclusions is typical of plausible reasoning.

-As another example, look at this scenario: "Suppose some dark night a policeman walks down a street, apparently deserted; but suddenly he hears a burglar alarm, looks across the street, and sees a jewellery store with a broken window.
+As another example, "Suppose some dark night a policeman walks down a street, apparently deserted; but suddenly he hears a burglar alarm, looks across the street, and sees a jewellery store with a broken window.
 Then a person wearing a mask comes crawling out through the broken window, carrying a bag which turns out to be full of expensive jewellery.
 The policeman immediately concludes that this person is stealing the jewellery."
-By what reasoning process does the policeman arrive at this conclusion?
+The question is the reasoning process by which the policeman arrives at this conclusion.